The Battle of Ahmed Khel 1880 : almost another disaster in Afghanistan?

 Britain has had a long and on occasions fairly disastrous relationship with Afghanistan, our recent military incursion only just ending, with a verdict on its effectiveness still awaited.
 Three earlier wars during the era of the Raj – 1839-42, 1878-80 and 1919 – saw some of the severest fighting experienced by British and Indian forces and on at least two occasions – the “Retreat from Kabul” in 1841 and the battle of Maiwand in 1880 – British forces suffered truly significant defeats.

 The 1878-80 campaign, inspired like that of 1839-42 by the desire to fend off Russian expansion towards the frontier of India, got off to a sound start with the defeat of Afghan forces, the rapid occupation of the main centres of Afghanistan (like Kandahar, Kabul, Ghuzni etc.) and the apparent acquiescence of the population.
 It was just as it had been in 1839-40; and just as in the first war, it took some time for the Afghans to assemble their diverse forces and strike back.
-In the Winter of 1879, when all seemed calm and settled, the Afghans broke out into a major uprising, killed the newly-installed British Resident at Kabul, along with most of his escort and attacked British-Indian bases in the country.
+In the Winter of 1879, when all seemed calm and settled, the Afghans broke out into a major uprising, killed the newly-installed British Resident at Kabul, Sir Louis Cavagnari, along with most of his escort and attacked British-Indian bases in the country.
 As in 1841, the British had to decide whether to re-invade the country with much larger forces ( a very unpopular and expensive option as far as London was concerned) or simply pull out altogether.
 The latter was never really a choice, so Disraeli’s Tory government found itself with (another) full-scale war on its hands late in 1879.
 The most severe fighting that Winter was around Kabul, where a comparatively small force under Sir Fred Roberts was dangerously stretched trying to defend the British hold on Kabul and the routes to the Khyber and India.

 However, by the Spring of 1880, things appeared to be more stable – Roberts, despite the odds, had decisively crushed Afghan forces attacking Kabul in December, while Kandahar in the south, recently reinforced by a Division from Bombay, seemed safe enough.
-It was decided, therefore, that a whole Division could be spared from the garrison of Kandahar and district to be sent north to Kabul – the real centre of disaffection – to reinforce Roberts and to subjugate the surrounding districts.
+It was decided, therefore, that a whole Division could be spared from the garrison of Kandahar and district to be sent north to Kabul – the real centre of disaffection – to reinforce Roberts and to help to subjugate the surrounding districts.

 What was designated “the Ghazni Field Force” (the fortified city of Ghazni being its first objective) began to assemble in March 1880, commanded by Sir Donald Stewart, and by 28th March was ready to move out of Kandahar.
 Because of the size of the force and the problems with roads, the terrain and supplies, it was to move out in Brigades, one following the other, to ease pressure on the roads and the availability of local supplies.